openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Thermostat setpoint

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Temperature Sensor

+Indicates the current temperature

 The ```sensor_temperature1``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Thermostat mode

+Sets the thermostat

 The ```thermostat_mode1``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: